 From safety and reliability to how well they hold their value, there are a lot of points in Toyota’s favour.
 Hopefully, we’ve answered the reasons why you should buy a Toyota – and perhaps you want to start your search right away.
-Check out our Toyota page for great deals or, if you fancy driving something else, we have a wide range of used cars from trustworthy, reliable dealers across the UK.
+Check out our Toyota page for the latest cars or if you fancy driving something else, we have a wide range of used cars from trustworthy, reliable dealers across the UK.

 you’re about to remove this vehicle from your list.
 Are you sure this is what you wanted to do?